pjakiela/ECON523/exercises/R2-regression.md

 ### Question 3:  how observations are weighted?

 For the last question, we need to have the same number of observations in each country.
 The code below does this.
-You can see that we now have equal numbers of observations from groups 1, 2, 3, and 4 in each country as well.
+You can see that we now have equal numbers of observations from groups 1, 2, 3, and 4 in each country.

 ```
 q3 <- e2data %>%